richpauloo/rp/content/authors/rich/_index.md

 I'm a currently PhD Candidate studying physical hydrogeology at the University of California Davis with [Dr. Graham Fogg](https://www.researchgate.net/profile/Graham_Fogg).
 My research interests are driven by emerging regional-scale threats to aquifers, such as nonpoint source contamination and domestic well failure.
 Methodologically, I integrate tools from geostatistics, 3D groundwater flow and contaminant transport, statistical/machine learning, optimization, calibration, and mathematical modeling to explain and forecast the behavior of hydrologic systems.
 I'm also fascinated by remote sensor networks, data science, data visualization/communication, and the power of open source software.

-In a past life, I taught environmental science to middle and high school students in Yosemite and the Marin Headlands for the educational nonprofit [NatureBridge](https://naturebridge.org/), and spent summers in Thailand leading trips for [National Geographic Student Expeditions](https://www.nationalgeographic.com/student-expeditions/).
+Before pursuing my PhD, I taught environmental science to middle and high school students in Yosemite and the Marin Headlands for the educational nonprofit [NatureBridge](https://naturebridge.org/), and spent summers in Thailand leading trips for [National Geographic Student Expeditions](https://www.nationalgeographic.com/student-expeditions/).
 Those were some of the best years of my life.
 I learned how to speak comfortably to large groups of people, communicate science to diverse audiences, and improvise.

 Outside of work, I like to cook, play guitar, explore the alpine environment with a rope and harness, and catch waves in the cold California ocean.